Licensure FAQ

 Are there Professional Teacher Assessments required to obtain a Virginia license?

-All applicants requesting initial teaching licensure are required to achieve passing scores on the VCLA.
-Some endorsement areas require a content area test: Praxis II.
-All applicants seeking endorsements in Early/Primary Education preK‐3, Elementary Education preK‐6, Special Education‐ General Curriculum, Special Education‐Hearing Impairments, and Special Education‐Visual Impairment, the required reading assessment is the Praxis Series Reading for Virginia Educators (RVE): Elementary and Special Education Teachers Assessment.
-The required assessment for teachers seeking an endorsement as a Reading Specialist is the Praxis Series Reading for Virginia Educators (RVE): Reading Specialist Assessment.
+Some endorsement areas require a content area test: Praxis.
+All applicants seeking endorsements in Early/Primary Education preK3, Elementary Education preK6, Special Education‐ General Curriculum, Special Education‐Hearing Impairments, and Special Education‐Visual Impairment, the required reading assessment is the Praxis Teaching Reading: Elementary (5205).
+The required assessment for teachers seeking an endorsement as a Reading Specialist is the Praxis Teaching Reading: Elementary (5205).

 For information regarding registration, test administration, fees, etc, please visit: